 When the NCREIF-to-Treasury spread falls below the long-term average, the market cycle has shifted, and investments in existing properties should provide more attractive risk-adjusted returns.

-When the spread between one-year NCREIF total returns and 10-year Treasury bond yields exceeds the long-term average (approximately 250 basis points), the time is likely right to build new properties rather than buy existing buildings.
+When the spread between one-year NCREIF total returns and 10-year Treasury bond yields exceeds the long-term average (approximately 291 basis points.), the time is likely right to build new properties rather than buy existing buildings.